-We will complete the s175/157 audits on time, implement and review the resulting Action Plan with a view to reporting to the Head of School Support and the Local Academy Board.
+We will complete the s175/157 audits on time, implement and review the resulting Action Plan with a view to reporting to relevant governance and challenge arrangements.

-We will contribute quality data to inform both BDMAT audits and multi-agency audits and practice reviews.
+We will contribute quality data to inform multi-agency audits and practice reviews.